Coline1186/Coline1186/README.md

 # 👋 Hello, I'm Coline!

-A new passionate frontend developer from Paris currently in web and mobile web development bootcamp training.
+A new passionate full stack developer from Paris currently in web and mobile web development bootcamp training.
 Here's a little about me:

 ## 🌱 What I'm Currently Learning
 I am currently finalizing my portfolio in React JS.
 Available soon...